ericscharff/smallworld.js/NOTES.md

 bits, and the operand (low) is 4 or 8 bits.
 For example, the sequence `41` hex has high = 4 and low = 1.
 The sequence `03 21` hex sets high = 3 and low = 0x21.

-Thie yields 15 possible opcodes:
+This yields 15 possible opcodes:

 - 0 - Unused (invalid)
 - 1 - PushInstance (push an instance variable of the receiver on the stack,